tahrijouteyamer/meomatch/README.md

-# MeoMatch: Flip & Match the Cats
+# Meoʍatch: Flip & Match the Cats

-**MeoMatch** is a cat-themed memory game where players flip cards to match random cat images or gifs.
+**Meoʍatch** is a cat-themed memory game where players flip cards to match random cat images or gifs.
 It features local multiplayer for shared fun, score tracking, card shuffling for a fresh challenge each round, and a helpful guide to get started.
 You can also switch between light and dark themes.

 ## Features
 - 🐱 **Cat-Themed Matching**: Flip cards to match random cat images and gifs.